upros/ATLS/atls/draft-friel-tls-over-http-01.md

 - no changes are required to HTTP libraries or stacks
 - no additional Reverse Proxy is required to be deployed in front of origin servers

 It is also worth noting that if HTTP CONNECT to a Reverse Proxy were a conceptually sound solution, the solution still ultimately results in encrypted traffic traversing the middlebox that the middlebox cannot intercept and inspect.
 That is ultimately what ATLS results in - traffic traversing the middle box that the middlebox cannot intercept and inspect.
-Therefore, from a middlebox perspecive, the differences between the two solutions are in the areas of solution complexity and protocol semantics.
+Therefore, from a middlebox perspective, the differences between the two solutions are in the areas of solution complexity and protocol semantics.
 It is clear that ATLS is a simpler, more elegant solution that HTTP CONNECT.

 # ATLS over CoAP Transport